lancopku/CGM/README.md

 # CGM
 This is the code of our IJCAI-21 paper: Long-term, Short-term and Sudden Event: Trading Volume Movement Prediction with Graph-based Multi-view Modeling.
 ![The architecture of our CGM](https://github.com/lancopku/CGM/blob/master/model.png)
-# structure of source code
+# Structure of the source code
 ```
 src_classification/regression
     -graph